Skip to content

 Why disability insurance matters more when you work for yourself

 Self-employed people are used to managing risk.
 You may carry general liability, professional liability, cyber coverage, business property, or commercial auto.
-But the most common catastrophic risk for many self-employed owners is not a lawsuit—it is losing the ability to earn.
+But the most common catastrophic risk for many owners is not a lawsuit—it is losing the ability to earn.
 A disability can force you to pause work, reduce output, lose clients, cancel contracts, and disrupt the pipeline that normally creates your revenue.
 Even a “short” disability can create long-term consequences if it causes you to miss key projects or lose repeat business.

 Think about how fragile cash flow can be when it is tied to performance.
 A consultant who bills $10,000 per month and gets sidelined for six months can lose more than just $60,000 of income.
 They can lose retainers, referrals, and momentum.
 A contractor who cannot be on-site may still have bids out, work scheduled, and a reputation to protect—yet physical limitations can make that impossible.
-Disability insurance is built specifically to protect the income stream that funds everything else in your life, including long-term plans such as retirement contributions, debt payoff, and saving strategies that often show up on our annuity and retirement pages like Are Annuities Worth It? and Are Annuities a Good Investment?.
+Disability insurance is built specifically to protect the income stream that funds everything else in your life, including long-term plans such as retirement contributions and saving strategies that often show up on our annuity and retirement pages like Are Annuities Worth It? and Are Annuities a Good Investment?.

 How self-employed disability policies pay benefits